utkodex/karnataka_rera_project/README.md

    - **With GUI**: The Chrome browser UI will appear, and the scraping process will happen visibly.
      _Suitable for observing the scraping process in real time._

+4. **Scrape Button**
-4. Click on "Scrape" Button to running the scrapper.
+   Click on "Scrape" Button to running the scrapper.